N.Y. Rep.-elect George Santos is being investigated for lying about his past

 The Republican has admitted to lying about having Jewish ancestry, a Wall Street pedigree and a college degree, but he has yet to address other lingering questions — including the source of what appears to be a quickly amassed fortune despite recent financial problems, including evictions and owing thousands in back rent.

-Fellow Long Island Republican, Rep.-elect Nick Lalota, said he was troubled by the revelations.
+A fellow Long Island Republican, Rep.-elect Nick LaLota, said he was troubled by the revelations.

 The New York attorney general's office has already said it's looking into issues that have come to light.